Find A Recycling Center Near You

 Recycling tires is a pivotal initiative.
 Instead of increasing waste and damaging the environment, finding a tire recycling facility near you will contribute to creating new playgrounds, manufacturing turf, or building new road embankments.
 You might even be able to sell them if they still have life left.

-If it’s time to change the tires on your car, motorcycle, or truck, search for “tire recycling center near me” so you can do yourself and the environment a favor.
+If it’s time to change the tires on your car, motorcycle, or truck, search for a “tire recycling center near me” to do yourself and the environment a favor.

 How to Dispose of Tires the Right Way

 The possibilities for recycling grow more advanced by the day.
-Shredding and other hi-tech methods are keeping tires out of landfills and using them to create mulch, put them in flooring, or making surfaces for playgrounds.
-In fact, 90% of old tires now get a new life!
+Shredding and other hi-tech methods keep tires out of landfills and use them to create mulch, flooring, or playground surfaces.
+Approximately 90% of old tires are repurposed.

-Tire regulations vary by state, but most allow you to take them to a nearby facility or retailer.
+Tire regulations vary by state, but most allow you to take the tire to a nearby facility or retailer.
 Depending on their regulations, you might have to pay a fee to return them.

 Reusing Your Old Tires

-If you don’t feel like recycling your tires, why not reuse them?
+If recycling your tires isn’t an option, perhaps consider reusing them.
 Make a DIY pond in the backyard or a garden bed.
 How about a tire swing from a tree in the front yard?
-There are a ton of great possibilities and most don’t take much effort at all.
+There are a ton of great possibilities, and most don’t take much effort at all.

-Click here to find a tire recycling facility near you now.
+Click here to find a tire recycling facility near you.

 Battery Recycling

-Looking for battery recycling centers near you?
+Are you in search of battery recycling centers in your vicinity?
 Batteries are one of the most common electronics, so finding a recycling center in the local area won’t be hard.
-Find a local battery recycling center near you now.
+Find a local battery recycling center.

 How to Recycle Used Batteries

-Finding a battery recycling near you is as simple as a search and a few clicks.
-There might even be a disposal program you can do through the mail.
+Finding a battery recycling center near you is as simple as a search and a few clicks.
+There might even be a mail-in disposal program available.
 Here’s what you need to know:

 Why Recycle Batteries?

 Each year, millions of used batteries end up in landfills.
-Even though this is perfectly legal, it is terrible for the environment.
+Even though the practice is perfectly legal, it is terrible for the environment.
 Batteries contain toxic materials, including zinc, mercury, silver, and lead.
-When this gets into landfills, it can get into the soil, water, and other parts of nature.
+When these materials enter landfills, they can enter the soil, water, and other parts of nature.

-Not only that, but processing these via incineration costs a great deal of energy without economic benefit.
+Also, processing these via incineration costs much energy without economic benefit.

-In the past, recycling was not cost-effective, but due to advancing technology, the materials within a battery are now easily salvageable.
+Recycling was not cost-effective in the past, but due to advancing technology, the materials within a battery are now easily salvageable.
 Putting these raw materials back into the economy and keeping them out of landfills is a major goal for society.

 If you are looking for a place to dispose of your batteries, you can either take them back to the retailer or locate a battery disposal facility near you.
 For AA and AAA batteries, you must locate a recycling center.
-For rechargeable batteries that have run through their cycle, you may either take them to a facility or return them to the retailer.
+You can return used rechargeable batteries to the store or a facility.
 Be sure to store them safely until you bring them in!

 Plastic Recycling

 Looking for a plastic recycling facility near you?
-This guide to local plastic recycling includes everything from what to recycle to where to do it as close to you as possible.
+This local plastic recycling guide covers what to recycle and where to do it nearby.

 How to Recycle Plastic at Home